 Every December, the Christmas season brings a much-needed energy boost, sparkle and shine to the last month of the year.
 There are generally good vibes all around as people prepare to tie up loose ends, clear their annual leave, collect bonuses and sip on Starbucks toffee nut lattes.

-It’s a season that’s full of traditions made and kept too – some religious, many not really.
+It’s a season that’s full of traditions made and kept too.
 There’s the mandatory trip down to Orchard Road to snap some pics with the festive décor and lights.
 And, of course, presents to be bought, wrapped, exchanged and opened.
-The tree needs to be set up, decorated and piled with presents.
-For some, it’s a morning in church singing Christmas carols and revisiting the Christmas story.
+The Christmas tree needs to be set up, decorated and piled with presents.
+For some, it’s a day in church singing Christmas carols and revisiting the Christmas story.

 #1 Dig into history